finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfolioGroupsApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope of the portfolio group to which a sub-group is being added var code = code_example;  // string | The code of the portfolio group to which a sub-group is being added var portfolioGroupId = new ResourceId(); // ResourceId | The id of the portfolio group being added as a sub-group (optional)
+            var scope = scope_example;  // string | The scope of the portfolio group to add a portfolio group to. var code = code_example;  // string | The code of the portfolio group to add a portfolio group to.
+Together with the scope this uniquely identifies the portfolio group. var portfolioGroupId = new ResourceId(); // ResourceId | The resource identifier of the portfolio group to add to the portfolio group as a sub group. (optional)

             try
             {
-                // [EARLY ACCESS] Add group to group PortfolioGroup result = apiInstance.AddSubGroupToGroup(scope, code, portfolioGroupId);
+                // [EARLY ACCESS] Add sub group to group PortfolioGroup result = apiInstance.AddSubGroupToGroup(scope, code, portfolioGroupId);
                 Debug.WriteLine(result);
             }